 38. Inform yourself of common slurs as well as ableist or racially offensive language.
 Find alternatives for those phrases and educate others where possible.
 See it as an opportunity to grow as a person and do better.

 39. Make eye contact with people you are speaking with.
 This is a part of good manners and listening to take in information, not just to respond.
 Ask questions such as “what was the best part of your day?” or “what did you learn today?” and aim to continue the conversation.
 Resist the automatic.

 40. Embrace a lighthearted, silly moment.
 Play with a younger sibling, share something funny with a friend or family member.. just be playful.
 Let down your guard.
 Do something that makes you feel childlike.
 This could be drawing and colouring or sifting through pretty objects like shells.

 41. Aim to always act from a place of love, especially when you feel yourself going into a state of overwhelm.
 Ask yourself how best you can respond to the situation.
-Take in consideration all relevant and impacting factors.
+Take into consideration all relevant and impactful factors.

 42. Be direct about your needs and invite others to do the same.
 There is mindfulness in clarity and direction.
 This is a way to ensure your needs are met, as long as you are realistic and remain respectful.